AlvaroGI/optimal-homogeneous-chain/README.md

 ## Policy iteration
 In our implementation of policy iteration, we calculate transition probabilities when needed (using an environment), instead of building the model at the beginning, as we did in our implementation of value iteration.
 This way, we avoid storing large data files containing the model, at the cost of some extra computation time.

  - `policyiter_solve.py`: finds an optimal policy using policy iteration.
-An example of how to use this script can be found in `run_value_iter_solve.sh`.
+An example of how to use this script can be found in `run_policyiter.sh`.

  - `main.py`: contains the main functions used to find optimal policies.
 The function `policy_iteration()` can also be called directly to find an optimal policy.